samvera-labs/clover-iiif/README.md

 <h3>Usage with Next.js</h3>

-Usage with Next.js requires a dynamic import using `next/dynamic`due to a depdency of OpenSeadragon.
+Usage with Next.js requires a [dynamic import](https://nextjs.org/docs/advanced-features/dynamic-import) using `next/dynamic` due to a dependency of OpenSeadragon.

 ```jsx
 import dynamic from "next/dynamic";